svens/cafe/cafe.md

 - **Context-aware**: Agents understand project structure through discoverable conventions

 ## Core Concepts

+### Naming Conventions

+CAFE uses standard names throughout this documentation for clarity and consistency (`AGENTS.md`, `.agents/`, `README.md`, etc.), but **all names are examples only**.
+Projects are free to choose alternatives that fit their conventions.

+**Flexibility Principle:** Every CAFE concept (agent entry point, infrastructure directory, documentation files, subdirectories) can use project-specific names.
+The agent entry point document must explain the project's chosen naming conventions and how to discover CAFE infrastructure.

+**Examples of alternatives:**
+- Agent entry point: `AGENTS.md`, `AI.md`, `AGENT_GUIDE.md`, `.agent-docs.md`
+- Infrastructure directory: `.agents/`, `.ai/`, `.cafe/`, `agents/`, `ai-tools/`
+- Documentation: `README.md` hierarchy, `GUIDE.md`, `docs/`, wiki links
+- Subdirectories: `actions/`→`scripts/`, `roles/`→`personas/`, `workflows/`→`processes/`

+**Important:** When using non-standard names, document them prominently in your agent entry point so agents can discover and use CAFE infrastructure correctly.

+### Agent Entry Point
+Projects using CAFE have a primary entry point document in the project root that serves as the orientation guide for agents working on the project.

+**Purpose:**
+- First file agents read when starting work on a project
+- Links together all CAFE infrastructure (actions, roles, workflows)
+- Documents project-specific conventions and guidelines
+- Explains how to use project's documentation structure

+**Key Content:**
+- **CAFE Infrastructure Guide**: Available actions, roles, workflows and when to use them
+- **Agent Guidelines**: Coding standards, testing requirements, quality gates
+- **Maintenance Practices**: Discovery strategies, structural change workflows, lessons learned
+- **Getting Started**: Orientation for new agents, essential setup/validation steps
+- **Common Tasks**: Typical workflows and which CAFE components to use

+**Best Practice:** Every agent invocation should start by reading this entry point document to understand the project's structure, conventions, and available CAFE infrastructure before proceeding with work.
+This provides both comprehensive orientation and efficient discovery without directory walking.

+**Project Boundary:** The location of AGENTS.md defines the project root for CAFE purposes.
+Repositories can contain multiple projects using CAFE, each with their own AGENTS.md and `.agents/` infrastructure operating independently.

 ### Actions
 Actions are executable tasks that agents can invoke to build, test, deploy, or perform other project operations.